Circhastic/ecommerce-etl-pipeline/README.md

 3. In `airflow/`, modify `docker-compose.override.yml` and `Dockerfile` to properly mount your service account credentials to airflow container.

-4. Since this project will utilize Kaggle's API, [create a new kaggle api token](https://www.kaggle.com/discussions/getting-started/524433) for your credentials `kaggle.json`, and place it into `airflow/include/`
+4. Since this project will utilize Kaggle's API, [create a new kaggle api token](https://www.kaggle.com/discussions/getting-started/524433) for your credentials `kaggle.json`, and place it into `airflow/include/`.

 Start the orchestration using astronomer:
 ```
 sudo astro dev start
 ```

-5. Check the pipeline status on airflow in `localhost:8080` (username and password is **admin**)
+5. Check pipeline status on airflow ui in `localhost:8080` (username and password is **admin**)

 ## Analytics Dashboard
 ![dashboard screenshot](./images/dashboard.png)